Farnborough, Hampshire: Active travel

 Farnborough has made efforts in recent years to improve sustainable transport options for residents, with initiatives to promote walking, cycling and public bus services.

 A network of cycleways and shared pedestrian/cycle paths has been developed, including a £1.2 million route linking Blackwater station to the Watchmoor business park.
 Additionally, a new secure bike storage facility was opened in the town centre in 2021 to encourage active travel.

 Education

 Primary and secondary schools

-The town's primary schools include Cove, Bohunt, Salesian Catholic Primary and St Patrick's Catholic Primary Schools.
+The town's primary schools include Cove, Bohunt, St Peter’s CofE Junior School and St Patrick's Catholic Primary Schools.

 At the secondary level, Farnborough is home to three non-selective, co-educational comprehensive schools: Cove, Bohunt and The Wavell Schools.

 In addition to these state-maintained schools, Farnborough also has two independent Roman Catholic secondary schools: Farnborough Hill (girls' school) and Salesian College (boys' school).
 Both of these selective, single-sex institutions offer education up to sixth form level.